International Trading Business in the UAE: Customs Duties and Fees Rates

 The amount of import customs duty differs depending on the type of goods imported.
 Thus, the fixed amount of import customs duty on luxury goods is 10%, whereas alcohol and cigarettes are subject to the 30-33% import duty in Ajman, Ras Al Khaimah and Umm Al Quawain and 50% customs duty in Dubai.

 At the same time, there are exemptions for numerous types of goods imported into the UAE.
 Customs duties are not levied on 734 items of goods, which include certain types of:

 The UAE Ministry of Economy and Commerce prohibits parallel importing.
 For this purpose, it keeps a register of importer's agents.
 This data prevents importing the same kinds of goods by different agents.
-All the goods, which are imported by non-registered importer, are kept in special port storages until the registered commercial agent will allow their entry, or, on exceptional cases, the customs authorities will permit importing without such an approval.
-This results the expiration of a vast amount of cargo (in case agent delays providing such approval for importing).
+All the goods, which are imported by the non-registered importer, are kept in special port storages until the registered commercial agent will allow their entry, or, on exceptional cases, the customs authorities will permit importing without such approval.
+This results in the expiration of a vast amount of cargo (in case agent delays providing such approval for importing).

 All the goods imported by non-member countries of the GCC, and which are liable to taxation, are imposed with a 5% customs duty introduced by the uniform customs tariff (1 January 2003).
 Import of goods originating in GCC countries is free of customs duties within the union.
 However, the goods originating in GCC include only those with the value added of at least 40% and higher and whose manufacturing facility is at least 51%-owned by GCC nationals.

 A customs deposit, made when re-exporting to GCC countries, can be refunded upon filing a proof of re-export with the appropriate authorities.
 When re-exporting to GCC countries, a 5% customs duty is paid at the first point of entry.